filedesless/HTLLBB/README.md

 # HTLLBB

-Start with `dotnet run`, the application will start listening on http://localhost:5000.
+Start with `dotnet run` in the src directory, the application will start listening on http://localhost:5000.
 It is intended to run behind a reverse proxy like NGINX or IIS.

 ### Reminder for deployment